 Reasons why the skin needs to be hydrated

-The skin dries out way more in winter, but it does not matter in what time of the year we are, because we always have to moisturize it.
+The skin dries up much more in winter, but it does not matter what time of year it is because it must always be hydrated.
 Just as it does not matter what type of skin you have.
-An unfounded rumour runs around that says that oily skin does not need creams.
+There is a hoax that says that oily skin does not need creams.
 False!
-All the cells in our body need water to function properly and the skin was not going to be any different.
-So, all the types of skin need water to defend us against external factors that accelerate skin aging.
-And the water we drink along the day is not enough, although it is completely necessary.
-Therefore, we must complement the hydration of the skin with various creams and care.
+All the cells in our body need water to function properly and the skin is no different.
+So, skin types need water to defend themselves from external factors that accelerate aging.
+And the water we drink is not enough, although it is still necessary.
+Therefore, it is vital to supplement the hydration of the skin with various creams and self-care.

-Another reason why it is necessary that we hydrate our skin is that as the time goes on the sebaceous glands are less active and the skin loses its water retention capacity, so it dries out more easily.
-In addition, from the age of 25, the body generates collagen more slowly so we will have to use a cream that will provides hydration as well as collagen.
+Another reason why it is necessary for us to hydrate our skin is that with the passage of time the sebaceous glands become less active.
+This causes the skin the lose its ability to retain water, letting it dry more easily.
+Not only that, after 25 years the body generates collagen more slowly, so we will have to look for a cream that provides us with hydration as well as collagen.

 Also, another reason is the existence of external factors such as heating, air conditioning, sun, alcohol or tobacco that cause the evaporation of water from the skin.
-So, if you can avoid especially these last two, your skin will be grateful.
+So, if you can avoid these last two especially, your skin will thank you.

-Additionally, if the skin does not have the cells and tissues in good condition, the appearance of wrinkles, spots, cellulite or sagging will be more likely.
+Furthermore, if the skin does not have its cells and tissues in good condition, the appearance of wrinkles, spots, cellulite or flaccidity will be more likely.

-So, to keep the skin hydrated you must provide water and to accomplish that, there are different ways, all of them complementary and none exclusive.
-First of all, you have to stay hydrated at any time of the year.
-In winter, it can be harder to drink water because it is not hot and our body does not ask for it, but we must continue drinking our 2 litres per day.
-On the other hand, a good diet is the key to everything and for the skin it could not be less.
-Vegetables and fruits provide hydration to the body.
-And finally, use moisturizing products, both in the morning and at night.
-Such as those we will recommend below.
+So, to keep the skin hydrated, it must be provided with water and for that there are different ways, all of them complementary and non-exclusive.
+First of all, you have to stay hydrated at all times of the year.
+In winter, it’s more difficult to drink water because it is not hot and our body does not ask for it, but we have to continue drinking our 2 liters a day.

-In conclusion, we have to hydrate our skin basically because it acts as a protective barrier against external factors such as cold, and a resistant protective barrier withstands more and better than one that is not taken care of, that will multiply the risk of problems such as dermatitis.
-In addition, we also must hydrate the skin to avoid dryness, because it improves its physical appearance and delays the appearance of wrinkles.
+In conclusion, we have to hydrate the skin because it acts as a protective barrier against external factors such as the cold using moisturizing facial creams.
+A resistant protective barrier holds up longer and better than one that is not cared for, thus multiplying the risk of problems such as dermatitis.
+In addition, we also have to hydrate our skin to avoid dryness, because it improves its physical appearance and delays the appearance of wrinkles.

 The cold causes vasoconstriction in the capillaries of the skin.
-This means that capillary vessels decrease due to the contraction of muscle fibres.
-This causes a lack of oxygen or nutrients in the epidermis cells, leaving the skin without its brightness.
-In addition, the cell renewal cycle is also delayed, and dead cells accumulate leaving dry and sensitive skin.
+This means that the capillaries diminish due to a contraction of the muscle fibers.
+This causes a lack of oxygen or nutrients reaching the cells of the epidermis, leaving the skin without luminosity.
+What’s more, the cell renewal cycle is also delayed and dead cells accumulate, leaving the skin dry and sensitive.

-Another of the ways in which cold affects our skin is the appearance of redness.
-The skins that are more prone to redness are the thinnest, the driest and the ones with the clearest complexion.
-Because they are thinner, the microcirculation overlaps the skin’s surface.
+Another way that the cold affects our skin is the appearance of redness.
+The skins that are more prone to redness are the thinnest ones, the driest and those with the clearest complexion.
+Being thinner, microcirculation overlaps the surface of the skin.

-On another hand, there are a lot of people who wonder if makeup should be avoided in winter.
-Of course not.
-Today, foundation creams contain a high concentration of moisturizing and nourishing substances.
-This does not mean that, by putting on makeup, we can avoid putting on our moisturizing cream.
 In fact, quite the opposite.
-The moisturizer of our skin is never enough.
-But returning to the makeup topic, what is true is that in winter it is preferable to use a liquid makeup or a base with colour and avoid the use of powders, since they dry the skin.
-And always, always, always, remove your makeup before going to sleep.
-Going to sleep with a dirty skin accelerates the appearance of wrinkles.
+Some face moisturizer never hurts.
+But returning to the topic of makeup, what is true is that in winter it is preferable to use a liquid makeup or a colored base.
+The use of powders should be avoided since these dry out the skin.
+And, most importantly, always, always, always, clean your skin before going to sleep.
+Going to sleep with dirty skin accelerates the appearance of wrinkles.

 Types of skins that exist

-There are 4 types of skin.
-Normal skin, oily skin, dry skin, mixed skin.
-And each type of skin will need a different type of cream as we will discussed in the next section.
+There are 4 types of skin: Oily skin, dry skin, sensitive skin and mixed skin.
+And each type of skin will correspond to different types of facial creams as we shall discuss in the next section.

 - Normal skin

-This is the type of skin that everyone wishes for, but it is the least common skin.
-It´s a skin that as you will assume is not too oily or too dry, it is balanced.
-This kind of skin has fine pores, good blood circulation, smooth texture and unwrinkled, absence of impurities, and is not sensitive or easily irritated.
-It is common in children and before hitting puberty.
+We all want this type of skin, but that is almost a utopian idea as it is one of the least common.
+Normal skin, as you might suppose, is not too oily or too dry, but rather well balanced.
+It has fine pores, good blood circulation, soft and smooth texture, absence of impurities, and it is not sensitive or easily irritated.
+This is most common in children before adolescence.

 - Oily skin

 It is characterized by a massive production of sebum.
-This sebum production is known as seborrhoea.
-The pores in this type of skin are large, the face is constantly shining, and the skin looks pale because the blood vessels cannot be seen.
+This large production of sebum is known by the name of seborrhea.
+The pores in this type of skin are large, the face is constantly shiny and the skin looks pale because the blood vessels are not visible.
 It has a slippery and thick texture.
-It is prone to acne and you have to be careful with it because a high and continued appearance of acne can cause irreversible skin lesions, so it is recommended to visit periodically a dermatologist.
-In addition, this kind of skins take longer to age.
-These types of skins are typical on young skins, because when we grow older, the sebaceous glands stop producing excess of sebum and become mixed or normal.
+It is prone to acne and you have to be careful with that because a high and continuous appearance of acne can cause irreversible skin lesions.
+So, it is recommended that you carry out regular check-ups with a dermatologist.
+Positively, it is a skin that take longer to age.
+This skin type usually manifests itself in young skin, since with age the sebaceous glands stop producing excess sebum and it becomes mixed or normal.

-This type of skin, unlike the oily one, produces less sebum and, therefore, lacks the lipids that retain moisture and form a protective layer.
-In dry skin there is a deterioration of this protective barrier and that is why we have the mistaken idea that creams should only be used when we notice that our skins are dry.
-Wrong!
-Creams should always be put on, but them should be used according to each skin type.
+This type of skin, unlike fatty skin, produces less sebum and, therefore, lacks lipids that retain moisture which form a protective layer.
+In dry skin there is a deterioration of this barrier and that is why we have the erroneous thought that creams only have to be applied when we notice dry skin.
+Error!
+Creams must always be applied, but creams must be used according to each skin type.

 - Mixed skin

-As the name implies, mixed skin is a mixture of oily and dry skin.
-Both coexist in the same space, usually, in the face.
-On one hand, oily skin is usually located in the “T” zone (forehead, chin and nose), and on the other hand, dry skin is located in the area of the cheeks.
+As its name suggests, mixed skin is a combination of oily and dry skin.
+Both coexist in the same space, usually on the face.
+On the one hand, oily skin is usually located in the “T” area (forehead, chin and nose), while on the other, dry skin is located in the cheek area.

-The best moisturizing cream according to your skin type
+The best facial moisturizers according to skin type

-Now that you know how to detect what type of skin each one of you has, it is time to choose the most appropriate cream to keep the skin hydrated.
+Now that you know how to detect what type of skin each of you have, it is time to choose the most appropriate facial cream to maintain skin hydration.
 So, here are the recommendations.

-This cream is oil free and non-comedogenic.
-It has a double effect anti-shine + anti dilated pores, while preventing the skin from drying out which makes it ideal for the snowy mountain cold.
-Among its components we can find Sebulyse (a new active ingredient sebum regulator more potent than zinc).
+This facial cream is oil free and non-comedogenic.
+It has a double anti-shine + anti-enlarged pore effect.
+At the same time, it prevents our skin from drying out, which makes it ideal for the cold of a snowy mountain.
+Among Effaclar Mat’s components we find Sebulyse (a new sebum-regulating active ingredient more powerful than zinc).

 Its price is around € 15.